vboyev-MSFT/defender-docs/defender-endpoint/mde-demonstration-amsi.md

 - Windows 10 or newer
 - Windows Server 2016, or newer
-- Microsoft Defender Antivirus (as primary) and these need to be enabled:
+- Microsoft Defender Antivirus (as primary) and these capabilities need to be enabled:
   - Real-Time Protection (RTP)
   - Behavior Monitoring (BM)
   - Turn on script scanning